smaxer3d/LegoElements/ReadMe.md

 Some web-shops don't accept the element-id, but the actual part-number and the color.
 Since we can't derive the part-number from the element-id and it's hard to exactly name the color of the piece, we use the [Rebrickable API](https://rebrickable.com/api/) to get this information.
 We also get a description and a link to an image of the part while we're at it.
+*Btw, the 1-second delay between API-calls is respected*

 Second, an element-id, part-number, color and description doesn't help you much when you are at a shop where they sell second-hand Lego that you have to gather from large boxes of mixed pieces.
 That's where that link to an image comes in!